-"Subject key identifier" extension (SubjectKeyldentifier) 7.1.2.7
+7.1.2.7 "Subject key identifier" extension (SubjectKeyldentifier)

-In all end-entity certificates, the "subject key identifier" extension contains a SHA-1 hash value as the attribute value.
+In all end-entity certificates, the "subject key identifier" extension contains an SHA-1 hash value as the attribute value.
 This hash value is formed individually from the public key in question.

-The "subject key identifier" extension of CA certificates contains a SHA-1 hash value as the attribute value.
+The "subject key identifier" extension of CA certificates contains an SHA-1 hash value as the attribute value.
 This hash value is formed from the public key of the respective CA. This value corresponds mathematically to the value of the "authority key identifier" extension (see Chapter 7.1.2.8) of the end-entity certificate.